Scarabaeus1031/NEXAH/README.md

 ---

-## 🧭 Overview
+## 🧭 Abstract

 NEXAH explores a structural approach to analyzing complex dynamical systems.

-Instead of treating systems as binary (stable / unstable), NEXAH interprets them as evolving within:
+Instead of treating systems as binary (stable / unstable), NEXAH models them as evolving within:

 > **structured dynamical landscapes**

-This allows systems to be analyzed in terms of:

-- structure
-- flow
-- geometry
+This enables:

+- representation of system dynamics as geometric structures
-- regime transitions
+- identification of regime transitions
+- trajectory-based system interpretation
+- exploration of navigation strategies within stability regions

+The framework is applied to power systems and reference dynamical systems, where it reveals consistent structural patterns in system evolution.

 ---

+## 🧭 Overview

+Classical system analysis focuses on:

+→ threshold violations
+→ event detection

+NEXAH proposes a complementary perspective:

+> systems evolve as **trajectories within structured state spaces**

+This shifts the focus from:

+→ "Is the system stable?"

+to:

+→ **"How is the system evolving within its structure?"**

+---

 ## 🚀 Start Here

-New to NEXAH?

-Run your first demo:

 👉 [START HERE — Run your first demo](START_HERE.md)